“…for you know what commandments we gave you through the Lord Jesus“

 through the Lord Jesus

 The commandments Paul’s team taught the Thessalonians came directly from the Lord Jesus.
 Paul does not preach on his own authority but from the authority of Christ.
 He does not conjure up his own ideas about life or draw on current philosophies of the day; he speaks from the authority of Christ.
 His prescriptions were not some arbitrary orders of his own.
-To the contrary, General Jesus issued these orders directly from headquarters.
+On the contrary, General Jesus issued these orders directly from headquarters.
 Paul passed these orders to Christian soldiers on the firing line fighting the battle of purity in a corrupt world.

 “If you love Me, keep My commandments” (John 14:15).